P- Reviewer Gassler N S- Editor Zhai HH L- Editor Stewart GJ E- Editor Li JY

 Core tip: With a focus on the mesh fixation technique, the application of Crurasoft® for antireflux surgery and hiatal hernia repair achieved satisfactory outcome.
 The recurrence rate was 0% during the 6-mo follow-up period, and long-term follow-up disclosed a recurrence rate of 4.76% with a mean period of 16.28 mo.
 Eight patients developed new-onset dysphagia and this gradually resolved without difficulty in swallowing solid food in 6 patients.
 The Chinese literature review identified 12 papers with 213 patients.
 The overall recurrence rate was 1.88%.
 There was no esophageal erosion and the rate of dysphagia ranged from 0% to 24%.

 Laparoscopic fundoplication is a safe and effective alternative to long-term medical treatment for patients with gastroesophageal reflux disease (GERD) and hiatal hernia (HH).
 Cryoplasty is considered to be an essential part of antireflux surgery.
 Possible reasons for failed laparoscopic antireflux surgery and disruption of HH repair are lateral tension following simple hiatal closure, or poor character of the crural musculature.
 The use of a mesh, either by reducing tension or reinforcing the crural musculature, is associated with a significantly lower recurrence rate[1-5].

 To reduce postoperative dysphagia, some propose that space should be allowed between the esophagus and the mesh.
 We summarize our experience in the application of Crurasoft® for antireflux surgery and HH repair, focusing on whether a reduction in postoperative complications, especially erosion and dysphagia, can be achieved if technical attention to mesh fixation is applied.
 Moreover, Crurasoft® is the most commonly used prosthetic mesh in China.
 We also analyzed and introduced the work of Chinese doctors on this topic, as the Chinese language is still an obstacle for academic communication.

 From May 2010 to July 2012, 48 patients underwent surgery for pH-proven symptomatic GERD with HH in our institution.
 Of these, 21 patients (14 male, 7 female) underwent hiatal repair with an onlay Crurasoft® mesh reinforcement and were enrolled in this retrospective analysis.
 The indication for mesh implantation included a HH length longer than 3 cm, obesity, and weak hiatus tissue.

 GERD and HH related symptoms including heartburn, regurgitation, chest pain, dysphagia, and abdominal pain were evaluated preoperatively and 6 mo postoperatively.
 The severity of symptoms was evaluated using a scaled 0-10 visual analog score, as previously described in the literature.

 Preoperative barium contrast swallowing or a computed tomography scan was used to evaluate the type and size of the HH.
 The presence and severity of esophagitis was confirmed by upper endoscopy. pH monitoring (24-h) and esophageal manometry were performed in all patients to evaluate lower esophageal sphincter function and esophageal motility.

 Five trocars were used during laparoscopic surgery.
 The stomach was first reduced into the abdomen, followed by mobilization of the distal esophagus with at least 3 cm of intraabdominal esophagus restored to the abdominal cavity.
-All patients underwent primary closure of the hiatus with between 2 and 5 nonabsorbable sutures for posterior Cryoplasty, depending on the size of the hiatus defect (Figure ).
+All patients underwent primary closure of the hiatus with between 2 and 5 nonabsorbable sutures for posterior Cryoplasty, depending on the size of the hiatus defect (Figure 1).
 Additional anterior Cryoplasty was also performed if the defect was wide.
-A V-shaped dual-sided composite mesh (Crurasoft®, Composix mesh, CR Bard, Cranston, United States) was used to reinforce the primary repair, with the PTFE side facing the diaphragm (Figure ).
+A V-shaped dual-sided composite mesh (Crurasoft®, Composix mesh, CR Bard, Cranston, United States) was used to reinforce the primary repair, with the PTFE side facing the diaphragm (Figure 2).
 The lower of the two arms was positioned about 2-3 mm below the first stitch, and fixed with staples (EMS, Johnson and Johnson).
 Additional staples were applied to secure the mesh to the right and left crura and flatten it.
 The small ePTFE “tongue” was placed to protect the posterior esophageal wall from contacting the PTFE margin.
 After closing the hiatus, a fundoplication (Nissen/Toupet) was performed.

 Operative duration and size of HH (length and width), were recorded.